askmurphy/My-extreme-modded-Craftbot-3D-printer/README.md

 # RepRap software setup
 * Please follow all the instruction on the firmware-website below.
-* To make the Craftbot and SKR1.4 setup more easy for you, here is a full copy of my SDcard which is fitted in the SKR1.4pro mainboard: code/_SDCARD SKR1.4pro.zip
+* To make the Craftbot and SKR1.4turbo setup more easy for you, you can find a full copy of my Reprap-configuration in the <strong>code/</strong> folder

 # Marlin software setup (optional)
-* For starters, you can use my inital Marlin-setup first, to test your Craftbot with the SKR1.4Pro (without RPI3).
+* For starters, you can use my inital Marlin-setup first, to test your Craftbot with the SKR1.4 Turbo (without RPI3).
 You can find the complete Marlin setup code here: code/21-7-2020_CB2_SKR14_Marlin-2.0.x.zip (this will not be updated, totally switched to RepRap now..)

 <strong>WIFI setup</strong>
 * https://github.com/luc-github/ESP3D